MI-AFP/tutorials/tutorials/09_webapp.md

 # Web application in Haskell

 Haskell can be (of course) used for network communication and also for building various web applications.
-In this tutorial, we are going to look at basics of network communication in Haskell, some specialized libraries making it simplet, and then at web frameworks.
+In this tutorial, we are going to look at basics of network communication in Haskell, some specialized libraries making it simpler, and then at web frameworks.

 ## Network communication

-On they way to web applications, it is good to know how you can work with network communication on lower levels than is some web framework.
+On the way to web applications, it is good to know how you can work with network communication on lower levels than is some web framework.

 ### Sockets

-The most low level solutions for you is working directly with sockets via [Network.Socket](https://hackage.haskell.org/package/network/docs/Network-Socket.html) module.
+The most low-level solutions for you are working directly with sockets via [Network.Socket](https://hackage.haskell.org/package/network/docs/Network-Socket.html) module.
 With that, you have full control over the communication.
 Essentially the entire C socket API is exposed through this module, so if you are familiar with sockets from C, then it will be easy for you in Haskell: `bind`, `listen`, `receive`, `send`, `getAddrInfo`, etc.

 ### Server-client demo with sockets

-There is demo with echo server and client in the [Network.Socket](https://hackage.haskell.org/package/network/docs/Network-Socket.html) documentation.
+There is a demo with echo server and client in the [Network.Socket](https://hackage.haskell.org/package/network/docs/Network-Socket.html) documentation.
 We will show a bit simpler example without forking.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}